kenakofer/smart-o-harp/README.md

 #### Sequential layout ideas

-Given the above, here are some of my ideas for "good" sequential keypad layouts
+Given the above, here are some of my ideas for "good" sequential keypad layouts.
+Any of these could have part or all of it rotated 90&deg; to better fit under the fingers.

 **12 button sequential keypad A (fast and simple):**